-It was a year ago today when I said “God be with you,” and Miles “jumped peacefully into the arms of God.”
+It was a year ago today [August 21, 2013] when I said “God be with you,” and Miles “jumped peacefully into the arms of God.”
 His health had been declining in the two years prior to his death.
 On this day one year ago, I stopped to visit Miles at the vet (he was staying there for treatment).
 When I walked in, he showed his typical happiness in seeing me, but then he got a very sad demeanor and set his head down on his front paws.
 I stayed there petting him in silence for about fifteen minutes until he lifted his head again, looked me straight in the eyes, and with his eyes, he silently said, “I’m ready, thank you for a great life.
-I know you have a really hard decision, but I’m not worried or scared.”
+I know you have a really hard decision, but I’m not worried or scared, we’ve played and loved each other well.”
 Then he placed his head back down on his paws.
 After driving around for an hour, the words, “time together isn’t ever quite enough,” played in a song and I realized that I needed to do what was best for Miles, not for me.

 During the first few weeks after I made the decision to have him put to sleep, I wrote a number of pages of memories from the time we spent together.
 I had originally written a post years back when my other dog, Becky, had passed away titled “The Faith of a Dog,” which chronicled her behavior towards me and asked the question, what if we had that much faith in the God in whom we claim to believe and place our full trust in as our dogs have in us.
 Today, after re-reading the memories of Miles, some key things stand out from my time with him.
 Here are some of those musings: